microbial-pangenomes-lab/panfeed/README.md

 	python .\setup.py install

-Panfeed may then be called via the console, irrespective of the directory.
+Panfeed may then be called via the console, irrespective of the directory. e.g.:

+	panfeed -g ./gffdirectory/ --targets ./target.txt -o ./panfeedoutput -p gene_presence_absence.csv

 To use panfeed via the runner script, simply execute the script by typing: